 SeparateHiLo – save 16-bit tiles as a two separate files: the high-byte and the low-byte

 It is necessary to dwell on the parameters OutFormat2, SeparateRGBA and SeparateHiLo.
-SpaceEngine supports a special way to store RGBA texture the planetary surface in the form of two separate texture files – a color files for the RGB components and a black-and-white files for the alpha channel.
+SpaceEngine supports a special way to store RGBA textures for the planetary surface in the form of two separate texture files – a color file for the RGB components and a black-and-white file for the alpha channel.
 This can be used to save disk space.
-For example, the Earth surface requires RGBA textures with color specified in the RGB channels, and a water mask specified in the alpha channel.
+For example, Earth’s surface requires RGBA textures with color specified in the RGB channels, and a water mask specified in the alpha channel.
 The compressed texture formats which support 4 channels (RGBA) are only png and tif.
-But files of these formats are quite large, while the color information in could be compressed in jpg with a sufficiently good quality, and the water mask could be compressed in the lossless png very well.
+But files of these formats are quite large, while the color information inside could be compressed in jpg with a sufficiently good quality, and the water mask could be compressed in the lossless png very well.
 Such a combined set of two textures jpg + png takes much less space than a single 4-channel png.
 To use this method, set the SeparateRGBA true, and specify the format for the RGB texture by the OutFormat, and for the alpha texture by the OutFormat2:

 With this configuration, the CubeMap will save two files for each tile: the RGB file with the suffix _c and the alpha file with the suffix _a, for example:

-For the 16-bit elevation maps, it is also can be used the separation of the 16-bit tile image into two files: a low-byte and a high-byte.
-Sometimes saving them separately into a 8-bit files gives an advantage in size compared to saving in a single 16-bit image (png or tif).
+For the 16-bit elevation maps, it can also be used for the separation of the 16-bit tile image into two files: a low-byte and a high-byte.
+Sometimes saving them separately into 8-bit files gives an advantage in size compared to saving in a single 16-bit image (png or tif).
 To do this, set the SeparateHiLo true, and specify the format for the high-byte texture by the OutFormat, and for the low-byte texture by the OutFormat2:

-With this configuration, the CubeMap will save two files for each tile: the high-bytes file with the suffix _h and the low-bytes file with the suffix _l, for example:
+With this configuration, the CubeMap will save two files for each tile: the high-byte file with the suffix _h and the low-byte file with the suffix _l, for example:

-Note: the high-bytes must saved in a lossless format, such as png.
+Note: the high-byte file must be saved in a lossless format, such as png.
 Otherwise, the terrain will have large artifacts!
-The lower-bytes may be saved in a format with lossy compression, such as jpg, but it also leads to artifacts.
-Only the combination png + png does not gives the artifacts, and sometimes it makes an advantage in a file size; in this case when this method is recommended to use.
+The lower-byte file may be saved in a format with lossy compression, such as jpg, but it also leads to artifacts.
+Only the combination png + png does not result in artifacts, and sometimes it leads to a better file size; in this case then, this is the recommended method to use.

 SpaceEngine automatically detects and loads the dual-file textures, no additional tweaking of the planet script is required.